Tag Archives: #wisewednesday

 Your favorite music keeps you pedaling in high spirits through the toughest rides like nothing else.
 So how do you bring your favorite tunes along with limited space while riding a bike?
 Take a look at these few tips below about some of the most popular options.

-Also, check out our latest article on places to ride in the upper Midwest, including destinations and peak color links.
-Then, get into the zone when continuing your time outdoors and your #NextBikeAdventure.
+Otherwise, enjoy another day of perfect September riding temps, drink lots of water, and get into the zone while continuing your time outdoors on that #NextBikeAdventure.
 View all the great ideas and bike destinations in the latest Iowa or Minnesota Bike/Hike Guide.
-Then plan your next outing with family and friends in one of Minnesota’s HaveFunBiking destinations.
-And now, check out more stories at Let’s Do MN.
+Then plan your next outing with family and friends, and check out more stories at Let’s Do MN.

-Now rolling through our 18th year as a bike tourism media, enjoy!
-As we pedal forward, we aim to encourage more people to bike and have fun while highlighting all the unforgettable places you can ride.
-As we continue to showcase more places to have fun, we hope the photos we shoot are worth a grin.
+As we pedal forward in our 21st year as an outdoor media, enjoy!We aim to encourage more people to bike and have fun while highlighting all the unforgettable places you can ride.
+While continuing to showcase more places to have fun, we hope the photos we shoot are worth a grin.
 Enjoy the information and stories we have posted as you scroll through.

 Do you have a fun bicycle-related photo of yourself or someone you may know we should post?
 If so, please send your picture(s) to [email protected].
 Please Include a brief caption for the image, who shot it, and where.
-Photo(s) sent to us should be a minimum of 1,000 pixels wide to be considered.
+To be considered, the photo(s) sent to us should be a minimum of 1,000 pixels wide.
 You will receive photo credit and acknowledgment on Facebook and Instagram if we use your photo.

 As we continue encouraging more people to bike, please view our Destination section at HaveFunBiking.com for your #NextBikeAdventure.
-Also, check out the MN Bike Guide, now mobile-friendly, as we enter our 13th year of producing this handy information booklet full of maps.
+Also, check our 15th annual mobile-friendly MN Bike Guide, a handy booklet full of maps of fun places to bike and hike.

-Remember, bookmark HaveFunBiking.com on your cell phone and find your next adventure at your fingertips!
+Bookmark HaveFunBiking.com on your cell phone and find your next adventure at your fingertips!
 Please share our pics with your friends, and don’t forget to smile.
-We may be around the corner with one of our cameras ready to document your next cameo appearance while you are riding and having fun.
-You could be in one of our next Pic of the Day.
+With one of our cameras ready to document your next cameo appearance while you are riding and having fun, we may be around the corner.
+You could be in one of our Pic of the Day stars.

 A friendly bike shop store front that invites you in.